 Laser skin resurfacing is another nonsurgical treatment.
 It’s often used for:

-- age-related skin issues
+- improving skin texture

 - sun damage